bioinformaticsdotca/CSHL_2019/main_CSHL.md

 [Lab Practical: Connecting to the Cloud](https://drive.google.com/a/bioinformatics.ca/file/d/1xeYxecTL4ZtPGPjhPFOKy68Us3c2RtJQ/view?usp=sharing)

 * We have set up 30 instances on the Amazon cloud - one for each student.
 In order to log in to your instance, you will need a security certificate.
-If you plan on using Linux or Mac OS X, please download [this certificate](http://cbwmain.dyndns.info/private/CBWNY.pem).
-Otherwise if you plan on using Windows (with Putty and Winscp), please download [this certificate](http://cbwmain.dyndns.info/private/CBWNY.ppk).
+If you plan on using Linux or Mac OS X, please download [this certificate](http://main.oicrcbw.ca/private/CBWNY.pem).
+Otherwise if you plan on using Windows (with Putty and Winscp), please download [this certificate](http://main.oicrcbw.ca/private/CBWNY.ppk).

+* Detail instructions can be found [here](https://bioinformaticsdotca.github.io/AWS_setup).

 [Lab Practical](https://bioinformaticsdotca.github.io/CSHL_2019_Module3_lab)